-WHEREAS, the Town of Weymouth Hazard Mitigation Plan 2021 Update contains several potential future projects to mitigate potential impacts from natural hazards in the Town of Weymouth, and
+WHEREAS, the Town of Weymouth Hazard Mitigation Plan 2021 Update contains several potential future projects to mitigate potential impacts from natural hazards in the Town of Weymouth; and

-WHEREAS, duly noticed public meetings were held by the LOCAL HAZARD MITIGATION PLANNING TEAM on July 29, 2021, and September 14, 2021, and
+WHEREAS, duly noticed public meetings were held by the LOCAL HAZARD MITIGATION PLANNING Team on July 29, 2021, and September 14, 2021; and

-WHEREAS, the Town of Weymouth authorizes responsible departments and/or agencies to execute their responsibilities demonstrated in the plan, and
+WHEREAS, the Town of Weymouth authorizes responsible departments and/or agencies to execute their responsibilities demonstrated in the plan; and at Hedlend

-NOW, THEREFORE BE IT RESOLVED that I, Robert Hedlund, Mayor of the Town of Weymouth adopt the Town of Weymouth Hazard Mitigation Plan 2021 Update, in accordance with M.G.L.
-40 §4 or the charter and ordinances of the Town of Weymouth.
+NOW, THEREFORE BE IT RESOLVED that I, Robert L. Hedlund, Mayor of the Town of Weymouth adopt the Town of Weymouth Hazard Mitigation Plan 2021 Update, in accordance with M.G.L.
+40, s.
+4, or the Charter and Ordinances of the Town of Weymouth.

-ADOPTED AND SIGNED this Date.
+ADOPTED AND SIGNED this Date: November 19, 2021